 This Nondiscrimination Policy prohibits discrimination in employment and in providing access to educational opportunities.
-Therefore, any member of the Tougaloo community who acts to deny, deprive, or limit the educational or employment benefits or opportunities of any student, employee, guest, or visitor on the basis of their actual or perceived membership in the protected classes listed above is in violation of the Nondiscrimination Policy.
+Therefore, any member of the Tougaloo community who acts to deny, deprive, or limit the educational or employment benefits or opportunities of any student, employee, guest, or visitor based on their actual or perceived membership in the protected classes listed above is in violation of the Nondiscrimination Policy.